2013 NBA Finals: Game 6

+Ray Allen made a game-tying three-pointer to send Game 6 to overtime, allowing the Heat to force a deciding Game 7.

 The Heat rode a triple-double performance from James (32 points along with 11 assists and 10 rebounds)—becoming the first player since Magic Johnson in 1991 to have two triple doubles in the same NBA Finals series—and 20 points from Chalmers, while Duncan led the Spurs with 30 points and 17 rebounds; however, Duncan was held scoreless after the third quarter.
-Fans and media outlets alike have begun dubbing it "The Headband Game" in reference to the signature accessory James lost on a dunk with just under nine minutes left in the 4th quarter and did not wear the rest of the way.
+Fans and media outlets alike have begun dubbing it "The Headband Game" in reference to the signature accessory James lost on a dunk with just under nine minutes left in the 4th quarter and did not wear the rest of the way, although it has been also known as "The Shot" amongst Heat fans due to Allen's heroics.
 The game is considered by players and commentators to be one of the greatest games in NBA history.
 James regards it as one of the best games in which he has ever taken part.
-NBA legend Johnson called it "one of the best two or three games" he had ever seen.
+NBA legend Magic Johnson called it "one of the best two or three games" he had ever seen.
 On July 17, 2013, Game 6 of the 2013 NBA Finals received the 2013 ESPY award for Best Game.

 The Spurs were leading 75–65 at the end of the third quarter, but James sparked a 20–7 run for the Heat to start the fourth quarter, personally scoring 11 of those points.
 With 10:30 remaining, the Spurs still up 77–70, Miller's shoe came loose but he did not have time to put it back on so he tossed it off court; with one sock and one shoe he received a pass from James and sunk a three-pointer to pull the Heat within four.

 With 2:09 remaining, the Heat pulled ahead 89–86 but the Spurs went on a run of their own spearheaded by Parker, who shot a stepback three and a reverse layup in consecutive possessions to put his team ahead 91–89.
 On the next possession, James lost the ball in the post; this eventually led to a pair of Ginóbili free throws after an intentional foul (by Allen) on the other end, pushing the score to 93–89.
 James committed a second crucial turnover forcing it into the hands of Ginóbili, who was fouled by Allen.
 Ginóbili missed one of two free throws, setting the stage for the comeback.